revaturelabs/interviewquestions/Java/Java Basics/Java Setup.md

 <summary><b> Show Answer </b></summary>
 <blockquote>

-`classpath` is just a set of paths where the java compiler and the JVM must find needed classes to compile or execute other classes.
+`classpath` is just a set of paths where the Java compiler and the JVM must find needed classes to compile or execute other classes.
 <blockquote>
 </details>